The first-class content optimization tool SEOs aren’t using

 • beans

-One look at those phrases well-known shows the subject without a mention of the phrase coffee.
+One look at those phrases shows the subject without a mention of the word coffee.
 That’s because TF-IDF affords a listing of semantically associated keywords, or “context” key phrases, as you may think of them, that search engines are statistically expecting to look when it comes to the subject of “a way to make espresso.”

 The answer is: No, no longer true.